 Learn how to make a giant cinnamon roll cake using my easy 7 ingredient homemade cinnamon roll dough and swirling it into one large cake.
-Top with vanilla icing for an extra fun and indulgent breakfast or brunch.
+Top with vanilla icing for an extra fun and indulgent breakfast, Easter, Mother’s Day, Father’s Day, or Christmas brunch.
 Kids LOVE this!
 (Ok, adults too.)

 This recipe is brought to you in partnership with Red Star Yeast.